biicode/docs/biicode/howto/howto-edit-dependencies.rst

 Edit any published block
 ===========================

-To edit a block you like it or you depend on, you've to follow the below steps.
+To **edit a block you are interested in or you depend on**, you've to follow the below steps.

 1. Open a block
 ^^^^^^^^^^^^^^^^^^^^